sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 published: true
 ---

-Sharetribe Web Template defines four transaction processes by default: daily bookings, nightly bookings, hourly bookings, and product sales processes.
+Sharetribe Web Template defines three transaction processes by default:

+- daily, nightly, and hourly bookings use the **default-booking** process,
+- product sales use the **default-purchase** process, and
+- inquiries use the **default-inquiry** process.

 The template is created to support states and transitions defined in those processes.

 How the transaction process works behind the Marketplace API depends on how your process is customised in our backend.
 To customise the